Brookgreen Gardens: Zoo and plantation sites

 The Lowcountry Zoo and the Lowcountry Center are also on the property.
 'Trekker tours' are conducted on the backroads of the former plantations.
 Recent archeological work has uncovered the foundations of several buildings at The Oaks plantation.
 Ponds have been created from the former 'Brookgreen' plantation house sites.

 Natural areas

 The Atlantic Coast side of the property was later leased to the state of South Carolina to form Huntington Beach State Park.
 Boat tours are available from here with views of Sandy Island.
 A self-guided tour of the nature trail shows off the 2000 identified species of life, including longleaf pines, Spanish moss draped live oaks, and vistas of the river, and nearby marshland.
 The gardens make every effort to preserve the natural environment.

 Nights of a Thousand Candles

-Every year, the Brookgreen gardens are lit with more than 2,700 candles and countless lights set among the plants, trees and sculptures of the garden.
+Every year, the Brookgreen Gardens are lit with more than 2,700 candles and countless lights set among the plants, trees and sculptures of the garden.
 Tickets for the same are available every year for visitors.

+Labyrinth

+The Labyrinth at Brookgreen Gardens is located along the north end of the Trail Beyond the Garden Wall.
+It was built in 2009 and underwent a substantial redesign in 2014 under the direction of artist Kenny Pellar.
+It is maintained today by both staff and volunteers as an oasis for members and guests.
+The Labyrinth is available to walkers any time the Gardens are open.
+However, the Labyrinth will be closed when weather or river conditions indicate safety concerns.